This site uses cookies.

 df.loc[datetime.datetime(2030, 12, 31)]

-Will include the rows with labels 'a' or 'u'.
-May include no rows, one row or more rows.
+This includes the rows with labels 'a' or 'u'.
+It may include no rows, one row, or more rows.

 df.loc['a':'u']

-Will return a DataFrame with more than 3 rows if several rows have labels 'a', 'u' or 'd'.
+This will return a DataFrame with more than 3 rows if several rows have labels 'a', 'u,' or 'd'.

 df.loc[ ['a', 'u', 'd'] ]

-Will return a DataFrame with more than 3 rows if several rows have labels 1, 5 or 6.
+This will return a DataFrame with more than 3 rows if several rows have labels 1, 5, or 6.

 df.loc[ [1, 5, 6] ]